edusouzaxx/english-public/02-Questions-to-be-answered.md

 ### 0. ❓ Inicial thanks

-> "Good morning / Guten Morgen
+> Good morning / Guten Morgen
 > First of all, thank you so much for inviting me today and for your time.
 > I'd also like to thank you for making the travel arrangements and giving me the opportunity to visit Basel.
 > I had the chance to go for a run yesterday morning, and I'm really impressed by how beautiful the city is.
-> It's a pleasure to be here and meet you all in person."
+> It's a pleasure to be here and meet you all in person.

 ### 1. ❓ Tell me about yourself